-The public prosecution admits that the number of uncovered corruption crimes is extremely However, instead undertaking a more pro-active approach, it prefers to blame the bodies exercising administrative oversight for not reporting a sufficient number of corruption cases to the public prosecutors and even the civil society for "the embedded public attitudes the insufficiently active citizens' standpoint for the eradication of corruption mechanisms and practices".54 the significant impact of the Prosecutor General on the effectiveness of the entire Prosecutor's Office.
+The public prosecution admits that the number of uncovered corruption crimes is extremely low.
+However, instead of undertaking a more pro-active approach, it prefers to blame the bodies exercising administrative oversight for not reporting a sufficient number of corruption cases to the public prosecutors and even the civil society for "the embedded public attitudes and the insufficiently pro-active citizens' standpoint for the eradication of corruption mechanisms and practices".